Men and Meditation

 - Need to blow off some steam when life gets hard?

-- Still feel stressed out after you run or workout?
+- Do you still feel stressed out after you run or workout?

 - Wish that you could be more focused when you study?